moorepants/eng122/content/pages/syllabus.rst

 | TBA

-To schedule an appointment with Jason, check his work calendar and select a free time between 8:00 AM and 6:30 PM.
+To schedule an appointment with Jason, check his work calendar and select a free time between 8:00 AM and 6:30 PM on weekdays.
 Send him an email requesting an appointment at the suggested meeting times at least two days in advance.

 .. _work calendar: http://www.moorepants.info/work-calendar.html